 What kind of nominees are you looking for?
-The Council seeks parent or self-advocate nominees for the Jack B. Hefner Award who have been involved in making an impact in their local communities that not only benefit their family member, but will positively impact other individuals as well.
+The Council seeks an outstanding North Carolina self-advocate whose work has improved the quality of life for people with intellectual and other developmental disabilities for the newly established North Carolina Leadership Achievement Award.
+The Council seeks family members or community members for the Jack B. Hefner Award who have been involved in making an impact in their local communities that not only benefit their family member, but will positively impact other individuals as well.
 For the Helen C. “Holly” Riddle Awards, the Council seeks nominees from professionals in the field who have devoted to their career to improving the systems in NC that serve individuals with I/DD and their families.

 How are the recipients selected?
 A selection committee of NCCDD members reviews all applications and carefully considers all information submitted for the candidates and chooses a candidate for the respective awards.
 These candidates are submitted to the executive committee for review and endorsement.

 What do the recipients get?
 The winner of the NCCDD Advocacy and Leadership awards are invited to the November Council meeting and can invite up to four guests to the awards ceremony.
 The award winners will receive a plaque, an opportunity to address the Council, and their story will be promoted on the Council website, the social media pages, and in their hometown newspapers.

 How does the selection process go?
 The Council opens up the nominating process mid-May with announcements going out throughout the Council and Council member networks.
 Nomination forms can be downloaded or completed online.
 For those who need assistance completing the nomination form, they can call the NCCDD office at 919-850-2901.